bexxmodd/bexxmodd/README.md

 At work I mainly use C# and C++, less frequently Python (mainly for scripting or data analysis).

-Currently I'm taking AI class where implement search algorithms and build deep learning models.
-I also write logs about Rust on my [blog](https://www.bexxmodd.com/logs)
+Currently I'm taking Networked Systems class.
+I also write logs about Rust and similar technologies on my [blog](https://www.bexxmodd.com/logs)

-2022 Resolution is to learn functional programming and Networked Systems.
+2022 Resolution is to learn Functional Programming and Distributed Systems.

 <p align="center">